cubic-js/cubic/README.md

 <br>

 ## Getting ready for production
-For advanced usage that you'll need in production, have a look at [blitz-js-loader](https://github.com/nexus-devs/blitz-js-loader).
-It lets you load every single node individually, pass custom configs and create your own group of blitz-js nodes.
+For advanced usage that you'll need in production, have a look at [cubic-loader](https://github.com/nexus-devs/cubic-loader).
+It lets you load every single node individually, pass custom configs and create your own group of Cubic nodes.

 We cannot stress enough how important this is for production, especially if you aim to containerize your application, since every node can be